§ Trust Spanning Protocol (TSP) Specification

 takes place within this established network of relationships.

-These direct neighbor relationships allow normal TSP messages listed below:
+These direct neighbor relationships allow for direct TSP messages as listed below:

 [VID_a1, VID_p1, Payload]